Barbara4125/base-number-draw-onchain-20260604173130/README.md

 - Configuration files for development, build, or deployment tools.
 - Test directories for validation and regression checks.
 - Utility scripts for common project tasks.

+Use the committed files as the source of truth for the current structure.

+## Requirements

+Before working with the project, review the repository files to identify the required tools.

+If a package manifest is present, install the appropriate runtime and package manager.

+For example, if the repository includes a `package.json` file, install dependencies with: